Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Introduction

 \section{Introduction}

 This study focuses on solving unconstrained optimization problems on Riemannian manifolds embedded in Euclidean spaces.
-Particularly since the 2000s, many researchers have studied optimization on Riemannian manifolds and have extended some well-known methods for unconstrained optimization in Euclidean spaces into optimization on Riemannian manifolds~\cite{SaIw13,SaIw15,SaKaMi19,ZhSa20}.
-Such extended optimization is known as {\it Riemannian optimization}, and these techniques have been implemented in several software programs~\cite{Be19,BoMiAbSe14,HuAbGaHa18,MaRaHuAd16,ToKoWe16}.
+Since the 2000s, many researchers have studied optimization on Riemannian manifolds and have extended well-established methods for unconstrained optimization in Euclidean spaces, including both deterministic and stochastic ones, to those on Riemannian manifolds~\cite{AbsMahSep2008,boumal2023introduction,sato2021riemannian,sato2019riemannian}.
+Such extended optimization on Riemannian manifolds is known as {\it Riemannian optimization}, and these techniques have been implemented in several software programs~\cite{bergmann2022manopt,boumal2014manopt,huang2018roptlib,martin2016manifoldoptim,townsend2016pymanopt}.

-{ In this study, we focus on line-search-based iterative optimization methods on Riemannian manifolds.
-In such methods, a sequence of iterates $\{x_k\}$ is generated on a Riemannian manifold ${\cal M}$ and two elementary procedures, namely computing a search direction $p_{k}$ belonging to a tangent space at $x_{k}$ and finding a step length $\alpha_k > 0$, are performed.
-Many approaches, such as the steepest descent~\cite{Ab08,Bo23,Sa21}, conjugate gradient~\cite{Sa21,Sa22}, and Newton's methods~\cite{Ab08,Bo23}, have been proposed to compute search directions in optimization.
-Once a search direction is computed, then an appropriate step length is searched for, on which we mainly focus in this paper.
+In this paper, we focus on line search-based iterative optimization methods on Riemannian manifolds.
+In such methods, a sequence of iterates $\{x_k\}$ is generated on a Riemannian manifold ${\cal M}$ and two elementary procedures, computing a search direction $p_{k}$ belonging to a tangent space at $x_{k}$ and finding a step length $\alpha_k > 0$, are performed.
+Many approaches, such as the steepest descent~\cite{AbsMahSep2008,boumal2023introduction,sato2021riemannian}, conjugate gradient~\cite{sato2021riemannian,sato2022riemannian,zhu2020riemannian}, and Newton's methods~\cite{AbsMahSep2008,boumal2023introduction}, have been proposed to compute specific search directions in optimization.
+After determining a search direction, we find an appropriate step length, which is the primary focus of this paper.